harley215/univ-boilerplate-Front/README.md

 You'll be able to view your fullstack application by running `heroku open`.
 Bask in the glory of your live site, and happy coding!

 Scrum Master WEEK 1 - AARON
+alksdfhadjs